ArijitKar2001/ArijitKar2001/README.md

 <h1 style="border-bottom: none;">👋 Hi there, I'm Arijit Karmakar!</h1>

-I am a **full-stack developer**.
+A **full-stack developer**.
 With a strong focus on crafting efficient, scalable, and user-centric applications, I leverage cutting-edge technologies to deliver robust solutions that meet both business and user needs.

 ### 🚀 When I Code, I Rely On ⤵️